5 Great Alternatives to Google Analytics in 2020

 Cost: Free up to 99.000 views, from $9/month

 5. Open Web Analytics

-Open Web Analytics is an open source web analysis tool built on PHP and MySQL and was founded 2006.
-Since the software is open source, it’s also completely free to use.
-Open Web Analytics is used by less than 0.1% of all websites and holds a market share around 0.1%.
+Open Web Analytics is an open-source web analysis tool built on PHP and MySQL and was founded in 2006.
+Since the software is open-source, it’s also completely free to use.
+Open Web Analytics is used by less than 0.1% of all websites and holds a market share of around 0.1%.

 Cost: Free (self-hosted)

-These five web analysis softwares are all good alternatives to Google Analytics if you have the need to use more than one, are building a PBN or don’t want to share your data with Google.
+These five web analysis software are all good alternatives to Google Analytics if you have the need to use more than one, are building a PBN, or don’t want to share your data with Google.
 If you don’t want to share your data with anyone except whoever you chose, the self-hosted web analysis solutions mentioned above are definitely the way to go.

-Bear in mind that the market share data is based on what web analysis tools a website uses, and one website can use one, two or more tools at the same time.
-This would give each tool a share each.
+Bear in mind that the market share data is based on what web analysis tools a website uses, and one website can use one, two, or more tools at the same time.
+This would give each tool a share.